Table of Contents

 Waterton Lakes Lodge Resort is a great choice if you want to be close to the lake.

-Further reading on hikes in southern Alberta
+Further reading on Waterton and hikes in southern Alberta

 - The Goat Lake Hike in Waterton Lakes National Park